BaseMax/RandomRealNameFlask/README.md

 - Max Base

 Anyone is welcome to contribute, change or develop this project.
 Thanks in advance, Any comments are appreciated.

+## Usage

+in the first step you can use get method and GET in response this README page:

+- `GET /`
+- `127.0.0.1:5000/`

+if you want to create a new random name use this route:

+- `127.0.0.1:5000/get`

+and if you want more than one after this route determine the number of names:

+- `127.0.0.1:5000/get/<amount>`

+by default this route generate both male and female names but if you want to specify gender, after this route write gender(male OR female):

+- `127.0.0.1:5000/get/<amount>/<gender(male/female)>`